-For questions about the TLC or inquiries about training needs, assistance in the use of the college's distance learning software applications, digital media creation needs, and/or other professional development, visit the TLC's homepage for contact information: https://www.gadsdenstate.edu/students/tlc.cms.
-You may also email tlc@gadsdenstate.edu/students/tlc.cms.
-You may also email tlc@gadsdenstate.edu/students/tlc.cms.
-You may also email tlc@gadsdenstate.edu/students/tlc.cms.
-You may also email tlc@gadsdenstate.edu/students/tlc.cms.
+For questions about the TLC or inquiries about training needs, assistance in the use of the college's distance learning software applications, digital media creation needs, and/or other professional development, visit the TLC webpage for contact information.
+You may also email tlc@gadsdenstate.edu with the subject line "Questions from Catalog."

-For general technical support, please submit a Help Desk form, https://www.gadsdenstate.edu/admissions-aid/helpdesk.cms.
+For general technical support, please submit a Help Desk ticket.
 If you are unsure whether you should contact the TLC or IT Help Desk, go ahead and complete the Help Desk's online form and one of our Help Desk Technicians will assist or direct you to the proper office and/or contact.